DeepthiMo/market-basket-analysis/README.md

 Itemset is a set of one or more items from the transactions.
 Frequent Itemset is an Itemset that has co-occuring frequency that is greater than or equal to support.
 Support is a fraction equal to frequency of itemset in the data to total number of transactions.

-[Refer here](https://towardsdatascience.com/association-rules-2-aa9a77241654) for a  simple intuitive explanation [and here](http://infolab.stanford.edu/~ullman/mmds/ch6.pdf) for a comprehesive guide.
+Refer [here](https://towardsdatascience.com/association-rules-2-aa9a77241654) for a  simple intuitive explanation and [here](http://infolab.stanford.edu/~ullman/mmds/ch6.pdf) for a comprehensive guide.

 *Example:*